konacurrents/SemanticMarkerAPI/README.md

 A typical <b>Http</b> web call looks like the following, passing in a command which includes calls to the appropriate web interface (for example https://SemanticMarker.org/bot/createSemanticMarker as shown in the diagram above).

-This is a http GET call, and others are PUSH commands where the payload

 ```javascript
 //! sends the GET command to create a Semantic Marker
 function createSemanticMarker(command)